-Barksdale Participates in GLOBAL THUNDER 21
+Barksdale participates in GLOBAL THUNDER 21

 |0

-This work, Barksdale Participates in GLOBAL THUNDER 21, by SrA Bria Hughes, SSgt Cassandra Johnson, SrA Christina Rios and A1C Baylee Yassu, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale participates in GLOBAL THUNDER 21, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT